Where do you buy your books from?

 For e-books and e-audio our supplier is Overdrive and we have a one to one contract with them.
 Supplying books as e-books extends access because people can access them from home 24 hours.
 In come cases, more than one person can access the same title at the same time, so this is value for money for us.
 Our e-library is one of our growing libraries, so we aim to make as many titles available as we possibly can, with the money we have available to us.

 We work with our library book supplier to provide our new items of stock.
 We use intelligence from the types of items you have borrowed in the past, information about the size and opening times of our libraries and from this we develop a series of profiles that the library suppliers use when selecting books on our behalf.
 In its simplest form, this means that the more popular titles are bought for our smaller libraries, with more esoteric titles found at our larger libraries.

-We wont buy anything that we consider too expensive (we set a bar of around £35 on a hardback non-fiction book) or that we think would only be used by one person (to support their leaning for example).
-We also try to avoid items that contain loose leaf pages or where there are lots of multiple choice questions to tick (e.g. personality assessment type books) We would also not purchase anything that was over about 7 years old, unless it was considered to be a classic text.
+Our library book supplier works to a set of criteria set out by us.
+We won’t buy anything that we consider too expensive (we set a bar of around £35 on a hardback non-fiction book) or that we think would only be used by one person (to support their leaning for example).
+We also try to avoid items that contain loose-leaf pages or where there are lots of multiple choice questions to tick (e.g. personality assessment workbooks) We would also not purchase anything that was over about 7 years old, unless it was considered to be a classic text or a book that continues to be popular over a period of time.
 Other than that, our only limitations are if something has been banned from publication.
-We would never sensor any materials, so, although you may disagree with it, you will find profanities, violence and scenes of a sexual nature in some of our books.
+We do not censor any materials, so, although you may disagree with it, you will find profanities, violence and scenes of a sexual nature in some of our books.